NikitaTsekh/Desktop_repositorium/README.md

-# hello-world
-This is my first repository, test one
+This is my repository with different notebooks 1.Linear Regression from scracth: self-made LR